Singapore sling

 The Singapore sling is a gin-based sling cocktail from Singapore.
-This long drink was reputed to have been developed in 1915 by Ngiam Tong Boon (嚴崇文 (严崇文, Yán Chóngwén, Yen Ch'ung-wen)), a bartender at the Long Bar in Raffles Hotel, Singapore.
+This long drink was reputed to have been developed in 1915 by Ngiam Tong Boon, a bartender at the Long Bar in Raffles Hotel, Singapore.
 It was initially called the gin sling.

 History

 The drink was created sometime between 1899 and 1915 at Raffles Hotel.
 Simon Difford wrote that the drink was originally Ngiam's "house" version of the gin sling.
 It was socially unacceptable for women to drink alcohol in public at that time, so Ngiam made the cocktail look like fruit juice to enable women to drink it.
 On the other hand, David Wondrich of Esquire claimed that the drink was created in the 1890s and wasn't related to the Raffles until the 1920s.

 The original recipe of the Singapore sling is debated.
 This is because the original recipe was lost after the 1930s when the hotel stopped serving the drink.
 D. A. Embury stated in the Fine Art of Mixing Drinks: "Of all the recipes published for [this drink] I have never seen any two that were alike."
 The Times described the "original recipe" as a mixture of two measures of gin with one of cherry brandy and one each of orange, pineapple, and lime juice.
 The hotel's recipe was recreated based on a 1936 note by a visitor.

 The Long Bar at Raffles Hotel sells 800-1200 Singapore slings every day.
 70% of the total revenue of the bar comes from the sling, which earns the bar S$15 million in annual sales.